le-liang/ResourceAllocationDelayedCSI/README.md

 # ResourceAllocationDelayedCSI

----
-Notes: I'm now a Professor in Southeast University 东南大学, Nanjing, China.
-Please check out our new GitHub page for more updates: https://github.com/lianggroup
----

 This project contains MATLAB codes for the following paper.
 Please consider citing the paper if you find it of any help.

 L. Liang, J. JoonBeom, S. C. Jha, K. Sivanesan, and G. Y. Li, “Spectrum and power allocation for vehicular communications with delayed CSI feedback,” IEEE Wireless Communications Letters, vol. 6, no. 4, pp. 458–461, Aug.
 2017.